 For many products sold, there is a natural jumping-off point to close.
 Once a salesperson completes their discovery they can usually advance to a demonstration of a product or a presentation that is a solution matched to the needs of the client.
 Every product and sales organization will have different procedures, meetings, protocols to get this done.
 There is no doubt though that to have sustained success in sales we have to have a sales process, those that generally follow a sales process are more likely to succeed in my opinion.
 During that process, skilled salespeople are trial closing their audience to build a crescendo of support to skillfully get to a close of the sale at the jumping off point.
 Using phrases like, “Good so far?” or “Do you see where this solution might be a benefit to your organization?” are examples of trial closes that can be attempted along the way.

 At a future point, the jumping-off process should become clear to us.
 We have followed our process, with a more than adequate discovery phase.
 We have transitioned then or at another time to our presentation of our solution or demo of our product, and gauged consensus along the way that we are on track.
 We have handled objections as they arose, summarizing and confirming along the way to address each issue.
 All that remains for us to do as salespeople is to close the deal.
 When that natural jumping-off point occurs, we skillfully transition to the final phase.
 We might utter something like:

 “So, can we discuss the next steps?” or “Are you ready to move forward with the process?”

 We wait, and that uncomfortable silence builds.
 Stay silent, you have done your part.
 Let the prospect answer no matter how long it takes or how uncomfortable it may seem.
 The end will justify the means.
-So, unlike the Irish barman, you don’t have to shout at the top of your lungs to get the sale closed, you will use a little silence to save your voice to celebrate with that drink you can have after you make the sale.
+So, unlike the Irish bartender, you don’t have to shout at the top of your lungs to get the sale closed, you will use a little silence and save your voice to celebrate with that drink you can have after you make the sale.
 Congratulations!